What do you do when you run out of options? You look for new approaches.

 Figuring that perhaps it was related to her belly upsets, I’d take her for walks in the middle of the night so she could walk it off.
 Sometimes it would help, and sometimes it would not.

 Nobody except me didn’t seem to have been taking this seriously, possibly because I was the only victim who had to bear witness to the episodes, as we started calling them.

 But, surprisingly, denial did not make them go away.

-In the spring of 2008, the episodes got so bad that I declared that neither she or myself can go on this way.
-We were going to the vet and we were not leaving until an explanation for this was found.
+The following spring, Jasmine’s episodes got so bad that I declared that neither she nor I could go on this way.
+We were going to the vet, and we were not leaving until we got answers.

 In desperation, the vet decided to check her thyroid hormone levels, and indeed they were very low.

 What I think today about running the test for T4 only and not looking any deeper won’t change the past.
 The fact is, however, that starting Jasmine on thyroid medication seemed to have resolved the problem.

 Jasmine’s episodes slowly faded and I was relieved that finally an answer had been found.
 My relief was short-lived.

 In the summer of that year, Jasmine started limping on her rear left leg.
 As the lameness wasn’t going away, it was discovered that she had a tear in her left crucial ligament and that the ligament in the right knee didn’t look very good either.
 The recommendation was made for TPLO surgeries.